SpongeBob SquarePants (musical): Act Two

-Back in Bikini Bottom, Plankton worries that Sandy and SpongeBob will successfully climb up the mountain and save the town, but Karen tells him that she found his misplaced avalanche maker, saying they can use it to create an avalanche to kill SpongeBob and Sandy.
+Back in Bikini Bottom, Plankton worries that Sandy and SpongeBob will successfully climb up the mountain and save the town, but Karen tells him that she found his misplaced Avalanche Maker 3000, saying they can use it to create an avalanche to kill SpongeBob and Sandy.
 The Electric Skates finally arrive ("Bikini Bottom Boogie") and accept Squidward's request to join their opening act if Squidward buys every item on a long shopping list.
-Meanwhile, SpongeBob and Sandy make their way up the volcano with great difficulty and Sandy tries to increase their morale, encouraging them to never give up ("Chop to the Top").
+Meanwhile, SpongeBob and Sandy make their way up the volcano with great difficulty, and Sandy tries to increase their morale, encouraging them to never give up ("Chop to the Top").
 SpongeBob cannot help but think of how he misses Patrick and wishes he were there to help them.
 In Bikini Bottom, Patrick finds life as a guru unexciting and misses SpongeBob as well, prompting him to leave his followers behind to help SpongeBob ("(I Guess) I Miss You").

-Squidward obtains all but one of the items on the Electric Skates' list, so the band refuses his request and call him a "loser".
+Squidward obtains all but one of the items on the Electric Skates' list, so the band refuses his request and calls him a "loser".
 In response, Squidward, who was called a loser in his childhood, snaps back at the band in anger.
-As the band quits and leaves, Squidward insists that he is not a loser and performs a song with a tap dance number and back-up chorus, but becomes depressed again when he realizes that it was all in his imagination ("I'm Not a Loser").
+As the band quits and leaves, Squidward insists that he is not a loser and performs a song with a tap dance number and backup chorus, but becomes depressed again when he realizes that it was all in his imagination ("I'm Not a Loser").
 However, with the band gone, there is no concert or escape pod.
-Pearl suggests Mr. Krabs hand over his money to build the escape pod, but even he cannot meet the price and the town citizens panic and fight one another.
+Pearl suggests Mr. Krabs hand over his money to build the escape pod, but even he cannot meet the price, and the town's citizens panic and fight one another.
 Back on the mountain, Plankton and Karen use the avalanche maker to cause an avalanche, sending SpongeBob falling off the mountain.
 Patrick arrives and saves him with a jetpack Sandy invented, and the two reaffirm their friendship and follow Sandy to the summit of the mountain.
-When they reach the top, neither Sandy nor Patrick are able to reach the rim where they need to throw the device in.
+When they reach the top, neither Sandy nor Patrick can reach the rim where they need to throw the device in.
 They turn to SpongeBob, who doubts his skills ("(Just a) Simple Sponge" (Reprise)).
 They remind him that he is the only one who can squeeze through tight areas and that his optimism has gotten them this far.
-His determination renewed, SpongeBob throws the Eruptor Interrupter in.
+His determination renewed, SpongeBob throws the Eruption Interrupter in.
 The three soon discover the chaos Bikini Bottom is in and immediately parachute down to the town to stop the fighting from escalating further.